Counterparty Credit Limits: The Impact of a Risk-Mitigation Measure on Everyday Trading: Conclusions and Discussion

 To complement our empirical analysis, we also introduced a model of a single-asset market in which institutions assign CCLs to their trading counterparties.
-In our model, the network of CCLs provides explicit control over the interaction topology between different institutions.
-By holding the model parameters fixed and varying only this network of CCLs, we were able to study how CCLs impact trade in our artificial market.
-Our main observation is that both the edge density and topology of the CCL network play an important role in determining the skipping costs of trades and the corresponding volatility in the trade-price series.
-When the restrictions imposed by CCLs are particularly severe, they can cause large skipping costs and a high level of volatility in the trade-price series.
-This high trade-price volatility is not accompanied by a similarly high quote-price volatility.
+In our model, the network of CCLs gives explicit control over the interaction topology between different institutions.
+By fixing the model parameters and varying only the CCL network, we studied how CCLs impact trade in our artificial market.
+Our main observation is that both edge density and the network topology are important for determining the skipping costs of trades and the corresponding volatility in the trade-price series.
+This presents a difficulty for regulators: How can one monitor the state of the CCL network between institutions in real time?
+In our view, to paint a realistic picture of market dynamics, policies that seek to improve financial stability must consider this important question.